DeryckAlan/crud-laravel/README.md

 before run this project:

-open .evn file and change:
+open .evn.example and change name for .env file and change:

 ```
 DB_CONNECTION=mysql